 From your arms and shoulders to your core and abs, down to your leg muscles and feet, surfing is a total body sport.
 It activates not only the large muscle groups needed for paddling and popping up on waves, it also activates smaller muscle groups that are used for balance and fine motor control.
 These smaller muscle groups can be more difficult to train because they’re not often used in daily life.
 Yoga, like surfing, also engages the total body, including large and small muscle groups, improving overall muscle tone and conditioning making it a great way to get in wave riding shape.
 After a good surf or a yoga session, you may find yourself sore in places you never thought possible, like the muscles in your feet, but a little soreness is a great reminder of how much stronger you’re becoming from head to toe.

-Yoga is often associated with bendy people who can pull themselves into odd shapes and pretzel like knots, but often people don’t realize what a large role flexibility plays in surfing as well.
-Range of motion in the shoulders, chest and hip flexors is important to surfing and even more important in advancing your surfing skill.
-Better range of motion in your shoulders means you can create a more efficient paddling stroke, better flexibility in your chest and hip flexors means you’ll have an easier time with your pop up and back flexibility will become critical as you progress to more advanced surfing maneuvers.
-The practice of yoga uses opposing muscle groups and body weight to stretch and lengthen many muscle groups throughout the body, shoulders, chest and hips included.
+Yoga is often associated with bendy people who can pull themselves into odd shapes and pretzel-like knots, but often people don’t realize what large role flexibility plays in surfing as well.
+Range of motion in the shoulders, chest, and hip flexors is important to surfing and even more important in advancing your surfing skill.
+A better range of motion in your shoulders means you can create a more efficient paddling stroke, better flexibility in your chest and hip flexors means you’ll have an easier time with your pop up and back flexibility will become critical as you progress to more advanced surfing maneuvers.
+The practice of yoga uses opposing muscle groups and body weight to stretch and lengthen many muscle groups throughout the body, shoulders, chest, and hips included.